GreenCUBIC/lookhere/README.md

 ImageNet-HR dataset: https://huggingface.co/datasets/antofuller/ImageNet-HR

 LookHere is a patch position encoding technique for ViTs.
-LookHere's main advantage is its extrapolation ability — outperforming 2D-RoPE by 21.7% on ImageNet-1k when trained at 224x224 px and tested on 1024x1024 px.
+LookHere's main advantage is its extrapolation ability — outperforming 2D-RoPE by 21.7% on ImageNet-1k when trained at 224x224 px and tested at 1024x1024 px.

 ## Basic usage

-First, lets download pretrained weights.
-These are the exact models we evaluate in our paper (trained for 150 epochs on ImageNet-1k).
+First, let's download pretrained weights.
+We evaluate these models in our paper (trained for 150 epochs on ImageNet-1k).
 ```cli
 wget https://huggingface.co/antofuller/LookHere/resolve/main/LH_180_weights_and_config.pth
 wget https://huggingface.co/antofuller/LookHere/resolve/main/LH_90_weights_and_config.pth